subbu-2005/wedding_management/README.md

 Amir Sohail (L1F21BSCS0999)
 Rana M. Umar Nazir (L1F21BSCS0196)

-Features
+Features and Sub-Features
+1. Vendor Booking and Management

+Vendor Search and Filtering: Browse vendors by category, location, price, and ratings using intuitive search and filter tools.
+Vendor Comparison: Compare vendor services, pricing, and reviews side-by-side to make informed decisions.
-Vendor Booking and Management: Browse, compare, and book wedding vendors directly through the platform.
+Booking System: Securely book vendors directly through the platform with integrated payment options.
-Personalized Recommendations: Receive tailored vendor suggestions based on preferences, location, and budget.
+Vendor Communication: Communicate with vendors via in-app messaging for seamless coordination.

+2. Personalized Recommendations

+AI-Driven Suggestions: Receive vendor recommendations tailored to user preferences, budget, and location using a recommendation engine.
+Preference-Based Matching: Input wedding style, theme, and requirements to get curated vendor lists.
+Dynamic Updates: Recommendations adapt as users update their preferences or budget.

+3. Real-Time Budget Tracking

-Real-Time Budget Tracking: Manage and monitor your wedding budget with dynamic updates.
+Budget Planner: Set and manage a wedding budget with categorized expense tracking (e.g., venue, catering, decor).
+Real-Time Updates: Automatically update the budget as bookings are made or expenses are added.
+Cost Estimation: View estimated costs for services based on vendor quotes and user selections.
+Alerts and Insights: Receive alerts for overspending and insights for cost-saving opportunities.

+4. Customizable Digital Invitations

-Customizable Digital Invitations: Design and send personalized wedding invitations using a variety of templates.
+Template Library: Choose from a variety of customizable wedding invitation templates.
+Card Editor: Use a drag-and-drop editor to personalize text, images, and design elements.
+Digital Delivery: Send invitations via email or WhatsApp with RSVP tracking.
+Preview and Share: Preview designs in real-time and share with guests seamlessly.

-User and Vendor Profiles: Manage wedding plans or showcase services with dedicated profiles.
+5. User and Vendor Profiles

+User Profiles: Manage wedding plans, track bookings, and save favorite vendors in a personalized dashboard.
+Vendor Profiles: Showcase services, portfolios, pricing, and availability for potential clients.
+Profile Customization: Update profile details, including photos, descriptions, and contact information.
+Verification System: Ensure trust with verified vendor profiles and user accounts.

-Feedback and Review System: Rate and review vendors to help future users make informed decisions.
+6. Feedback and Review System

+Vendor Reviews: Rate and write reviews for vendors based on service quality and experience.
+Review Moderation: Admin-moderated reviews to ensure authenticity and relevance.
+Rating System: View aggregated vendor ratings to aid decision-making.
+Feedback Loop: Vendors can respond to reviews to address concerns or thank clients.

+7. AI-Customized Chatbot Assistance

+24/7 Support: Access an AI-powered chatbot for instant assistance with platform navigation and queries.
+Personalized Guidance: Get tailored advice on vendor selection, budget planning, and invitation design.
+FAQ Integration: Quickly resolve common questions with pre-programmed responses.
+Vendor Inquiry Support: Facilitate communication by drafting messages or queries to vendors.

 Technology Stack